 World’s Best Vegetarian Omelette, for a healthy and happy start of your day.
 It is too easy to make, and the secret to an absolutely great omelette is using fresh ingredients.
 You’d be surprised how this omelette tastes like a restaurant one.
-Low carb, gluten free, keto-friendly recipe.
+Low carb, gluten free recipe.

 I might be able to skip lunch or dinner, but l can’t possibly start my day without breakfast.
 I’m like an engine that does not work without fuel.
 An omelette is filling and gives you the energy you need to get going.

 This recipe makes one big portion, in case you are really hungry, or share it with one more person, and it’s still a filling and delicious breakfast.

 Omelettes are so easy to make and only require a few unexpensive ingredients, but, of course, you can adapt this recipe to your own taste.

 Also, some people like egg white omelettes only, in which case you separate the yolk from the white and follow the same simple steps.